ice-csic-astroexotic/ML-Poppyns/pypopsyn/learning/README.md

 An example Negative Log-Likelihood is already implemented in `loss_nll.py` and also registered in the `losses.py` file.

+## Metrics

+Metrics live in the `/metrics` folder and its corresponding `metrics` module thus following the same structure as the modules and losses.
+All metrics must derive from the base class `MetricBase` in `metric_base.py`, the basic interface.
+Note that metrics themselves are callable classes.

+To create a new metric, just create a new `metric_xxxx.py` file inside the `/metrics` folder, create a new class which inherits from `MetricBase` and register your metric class to be used in the `metrics.py` module by importing it.

+An example Accuracy metric is already implemented in `metric_accuracy.py` and also registered in the `metrics.py` file.

 ## Disclaimer

 Huge thanks to Victor Huang and Seonkyu Park for their contributions in the